Drekith/Dashboard/README.md

 ## Running

 1. Plug in the adapters and note their Windows COM names (e.g., `COM3` for CAN, `COM4` for ELM327).
-Export them as environment variables before launching:
+Export them as environment variables before launching.
+If `KLINE_PORT` is not set, the app will try to auto-detect the first ELM/OBD USB serial device:

 ```bash
 set CAN_CHANNEL=COM3